Different NavigationRegions can connect their navigation meshes without the need for a NavigationLink

 NavigationLinks add a single connection between two positions over an arbitrary distance

-compared to NavigationRegions that add a more local traversable area with a navmesh resource.
+compared to NavigationRegions that add a more local traversable area with a navigation mesh resource.

-end_location and can go in both directions when
+NavigationLinks have a start_position and end_position and can go in both directions when bidirectional is enabled.

 The visible radius of a position shows the polygon search radius.

-All navmesh polygons inside are compared and the closest is picked for the edge connection.
+All navigation mesh polygons inside are compared and the closest is picked for the edge connection.